UTSC-CSCC09-Programming-on-the-Web/project-tuesday/README.md

 ---

 ## Overview
-**TBD** is an online party game where players compete in a series of minigames to accumulate points and win.
+**GameStash** is an online party game where players compete in a series of minigames to accumulate points and win.

 Game lobbies and administration are controlled through a **desktop instance**, and players connect to the game using their **phones as gaming controllers**.
 Each minigame will feature a slightly different control scheme to complement its rules, and minigame details will be displayed on the desktop screen.